Labour will always want to invest in public services, says Starmer

 Sir Keir Starmer has refused to commit to further spending under a Labour government amid growing calls from unions, including the party’s biggest donor, for him to back more of their policy priorities.

-The Labour leader reaffirmed his defence of the party’s focus on economic responsibility but said it will not hinder the implementation of “bold” reforms.
+The Labour leader renewed his defence of the party’s focus on economic responsibility but said it will not hinder the implementation of “bold” reforms.

 Sir Keir confirmed that he would keep the Conservatives’ two-child benefit cap and said he would wait until closer to the general election to announce Labour’s approach to housing allowance, which has been frozen since 2020.

+He had previously made clear that scrapping the two-child limit is not party policy, but has not ruled out a shift at a later date, adding: “If that changes I’ll let you know.”

+On Sunday, he told the BBC’s Sunday With Laura Kuenssberg programme that he was “not changing that policy” if Labour wins the next election despite growing calls from poverty campaigners for the cap to be abandoned.

-Pressed on whether Labour would spend more in power, he told the BBC’s Sunday with Laura Kuenssberg programme: “A Labour government will always want to invest in its public services.”
+Pressed on whether the party would spend more in power, he told the show: “A Labour government will always want to invest in its public services.”

 Asked whether he is relaxed about being called a “fiscal conservative”, he replied: “I don’t mind what label people put on me.
 I do want to make my argument.